scmerrill/airtag-glitcher-learning/README.md

 For more information look at Approtect bypass on NRF52 by _limitedresults_ in "Useful Resources" below.

 #### Setting up delay without oscilloscope
 Basically - you will have to guess the delay.
+This is the method I used since I do not have an oscilloscope.
 Set a broad range of delays and let it run overnight.
-E.g. trange(50000, 150000)
+E.g. trange(50000, 150000) I started with 63000, 84000 and worked from there over a couple nights.
+I suggest an oscilloscope and it might be time for me to invest in one.

 #### Glitching and Dumping (continuation)
 Now that we have the correct delay set we can continue after Step 5 from above